durkes/11ty-foundation-starter/README.md

 - Modify layouts in the `_layouts` directory
 - Add or change styles in the `css` directory
 - Update or add page content in the `pages` directory

+## Future Compatibility

+This project uses the latest versions of npm packages.
+While this ensures access to the newest features, it can lead to future compatibility issues.

+- In case of build failures or compatibility issues with new projects, you may need to adjust the setup files to use specific, older package versions
+- Refer to the `package-lock.json` in the example project for a snapshot of working versions
+- If this repo needs updated for this reason, please open an issue 🙏🤝